Skip to main content

 Free Boat Ride:

 Both circuits lead back to the train station which is where you will see signs pointing towards the small boat trip to San Andres island.
 But heads up!
-It could be closed depending on time of year, weather and/or river levels.
-For us unfortunately, it was closed due to high river levels but if it is open, catch it before it closes at 3.15pm.
+It could be closed depending on the time of year, weather and/or river levels.
+For us, unfortunately, it was closed due to high river levels but if it is open, catch it before it closes at 3.15pm.

 The Devil’s Throat: